amanasj/ROP-meta-analysis/README.md

 UPDATE:- 21/03/2023  -  analysis has been updated following the release of the FIREFLEYE results.
+No sig changes to the meta-analysis conclusions, however, the addition of more information regarding Aflibercept has lowered the time to reactivation so that IVA no longer has a reactivation time that is statistically significantly greater than that of IVB or IVR.